Warren I. Cohen

-Warren I. Cohen is an American historian specializing in the diplomatic history of the United States.
-He is Distinguished University Professor, Emeritus, at the University of Maryland, Baltimore County.
-Cohen formerly served as president of the Society for Historians of American Foreign Relations in 1984.
+Warren Ira Cohen (June 20, 1934 – April 30, 2025) was an American historian of the foreign relations of the United States, especially relations with China.
+At his death he was Distinguished University Professor, Emeritus, at the University of Maryland, Baltimore County.
+Cohen was president of the Society for Historians of American Foreign Relations in 1984.

-Biography
+Background

-Cohen received his B.A. from Columbia University in 1955, his master's degree from The Fletcher School at Tufts University, and his Ph.D. from the University of Washington.
+Cohen was born in Brooklyn, New York City on June 20, 1934.
+He received his B.A. from Columbia University in 1955, his master's degree from The Fletcher School at Tufts University, and his Ph.D. from the University of Washington.
 He taught at University of California, Riverside and Michigan State University before joining the faculty of the University of Maryland, Baltimore County.

-His scholarship has focused on the diplomatic history of the United States, especially its engagement with China.
-He has also written about the history of Chinese foreign policy.
+He was married to Janice Pritchard, June 22, 1957, but the marriage ended in divorce.
+He was married to diplomatic historian Nancy Bernkopf Tucker until her death.

+Cohen died from pneumonia in Washington, D.C., on April 30, 2025, at the age of 90.